lezilberman/students-raiting/readme.txt

     1. port of the application web service, required argument - integer.
 In this case, we chose the values 8087, 8088 ...
     2. application launch mode - applicative or in a docker container, optional argument - string "application" or "docker".
        By default, it is assumed that the application is launched in a docker container.
-       Application mode is used for debugging purposes.
+       Application mode can be used for debugging purposes.

     The service configuration described in the section 4) "Service Configuration".